lucamne/shell-project/README.md

 ## Parallel Execution
 - Deliminate commands and their arguments with '&' to run them in parallel
 - Built-in functions can be called this way for convenience, but will not be run in parallel

+## Redirection
+- Appending a command with ` > file` will redirect standard output and standard error to file
+- If file the file exists, it will be overwritten.
+If not, it will be created.
+- If executing parallel commands, each command can and must have its own redirection if one is desired.
+- Redirecting the output of multiple parallel commands to the same file results in undefined behavior